WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Slow Performance

 First off, a lot of people report suboptimal page load times, compared with some of the Bluehost alternatives on this list.
-For example, in ReviewSignal’s 2018 performance benchmarks (the last year that Bluehost participated), Bluehost performed poorly in the battery of tests ReviewSignal ran.
+For example, in ReviewSignal’s 2018 performance benchmarks (the last year Bluehost participated), Bluehost performed poorly in the battery of tests ReviewSignal ran.

 On the other hand, many of the alternatives on this list performed quite well in those tests.